I’m organising a festival/author talk. Will you speak at our event?

 I’m from a bookshop.
 Will you sign some stock?

 If I’m in your local area, yes, of course.
 I’d love to pop in, sign some stock and boost your shop on my socials: please email me to arrange this.
-Event organisers and book groups should refer to the relevant sections above.
+Event organisers and book groups should refer to the sections above.

 I’m a journalist/podcaster/producer.
 Can I interview you for a media piece?